 A good number of our teachers use Ray at Taiwan Rental Assistance to find housing in Taipei.
-Ray’s reviews are highly rated and most of the reviews there are from Reach To Teach teachers that were sent to him this summer.
+Ray’s reviews are highly rated and most of the reviews there are from Reach To Teach teachers.

 There are some great groups on Facebook designed to help you find an apartment or studio, but there are also a few groups that specialize in helping get the word out that a roommate is wanted.

 If you wouldn’t mind sharing an apartment with someone, then give these groups a try.
 The most popular one, with over 10,000 members, is Looking for Roommates or Apartments in Taipei and Taiwan.
-Most people appear to be relatively sane and most people put up the kinds of photos that are helpful in showcasing the place’s finer qualities, not just a photo of the outside facade.
+Most people put up the kinds of photos that are helpful in showcasing the place’s finer qualities, not just a photo of the outside facade.

 Coming to Taiwan and want to get the word out you are looking?